kaalam/document.source/news/about.md

 permalink: /about/
 ---

-This page show upcomming Jazz related events.
+This page shows upcomming Jazz related events.

 ## Jazz events for 2018